(Non-)vanishing results for extensions between simple outer functors on free groups: The spectral sequence for Foutpol(gr)

 \begin{lem} For any outer polynomial functors $F, G\in \CatPolyOutFunc{d}$, there exists an isomorphism

 \end{lem}

-\begin{rmk} It is worth emphasizing however that we don't know whether the other isomorphism $\Ext^*_{\CatPolyOutFunc{d}}(F, G)\cong \Ext^*_{\CatOutFuncGr}(F, G)$ is still true for outer functors.
-The lack of such an isomorphism is the reason we restrict ourselves to working in the category of polynomial outer functors instead of the category of all outer functors. \end{rmk}
+\begin{rmk} It is worth emphasizing however that it is not known whether the comparison map $\Ext^*_{\CatPolyOutFunc{d}}(F, G)\to \Ext^*_{\CatOutFuncGr}(F, G)$ is an isomorphism.
+This is why we restrict ourselves to working in the category of polynomial outer functors instead of the category of all outer functors. \end{rmk}

 Using the same arguments as for Proposition \ref{prop:description-spectral-sequence}, we obtain